file-format/Docs/en/ebook/pmlz.md

 |  \Sd="sidebar1"Sidebar\Sd   |                                                        Link the "Sidebar" text to a sidebar whose name is sidebar1, tagged at the end of the PML document.
 See the section on Footnotes and Sidebars below.                                                         |
 |             \I              |                                                              Mark as a reference index item.
 Enclose index item (and any style codes) with \I and \I.|

-## How to Open PMLZ files

-The PMLZ files can be read or open with Calibre and eReader softwares.
-These softwares are available for Microsoft Windows, MacOS, and Ubuntu.

 ## References